sqlparser/gspHome/gsp-faq.md

 > Yes.
 There is no limitation of how many products GSP can be used in.

 ##### Q: Payment term?
 > The full licensed version will be available to download from the official site within 2 working days after we receive the payment.
+You need to send the payment first.

 ### Sales and reseller